geoffgraham/FoundationWP/README.md

-# Foundationn 5 WordPress Theme
+# Foundation 5 WordPress Theme

 A WordPresss theme for protoyping sites using ZURB's awesome Foundation 5 front-end framework.
 This is basically what it would look like to install Foundation into a WordPress theme directory using the command line.